Fibre Arts Series

 Instructor: Kim Bent

-Location: East Gallery, Memorial Hall, 9 Bailey Dr., UNB Fredericton campus (click here for campus map)
+Location: East Gallery, Memorial Hall, 9 Bailey Drive, UNB Fredericton Campus (click here for campus map)

 Course Fee: $55 (+HST)

-Kimberly Bent studied Sociology at UNB and after a short stint conducting social research, she has spent her working career in museums and art galleries in Saint John and Fredericton.
-While at UNB, Kim enrolled in a studio course in weaving at the New Brunswick College of Craft and Design as an antidote to writing a Master's thesis.
-Her interest in textiles, and yarn in particular, goes back to her early childhood when she learned from various family members and other caregivers how to make things with yarn and thread, through crochet, knitting, needlework and string art.
-Weaving has remained a mainstay for Kim for more than 15 years.
-More recently, Kim has explored other fibre techniques, such as felting.
-Kim has taught beginners weaving through the UNB Art Centre and the City of Fredericton's edVentures program.
-She is an active member of FAN (Fibre Arts Network) in Fredericton.
-Her work has been shown at the UNB Art Centre, the Charlotte Street Arts Centre, Gallery 78, and the Andrew and Laura McCain Gallery (Florenceville).
-Kim lives in Fredericton and works at Gallery 78.
-She plays with fibre whenever she can.
+Kim Bent studied Sociology at UNB.
+After a short stint conducting social research, she spent most of her working career in museums and art galleries in Saint John and Fredericton.
+While at UNB, Kim enrolled in a studio course in weaving at the New Brunswick College of Craft and Design as an antidote to writing a Master’s thesis.
+Her interest in textiles and yarn in particular goes back to early childhood when she learned from various family members and other mentors how to make things with yarn and thread, including crochet, knitting, needlework and string art.
+Since then, she has explored other techniques such as rug hooking, felting, and spinning.
+Weaving has remained a mainstay and her first love, though spinning is quickly gaining ground!
+Kim has taught beginning weaving through the UNB Art Centre and the City of Fredericton’s edVentures program, and is an active member of FAN (Fibre Arts Network) in Fredericton.
+Her work can be seen in the UNB Art Centre 2017 fibre arts exhibition.